Our strategy emphasises the need to protect the special qualities of the national park by:

 Who does what?

-- The highway authorities maintain the surface of routes and decide on the legal status of routes.
+- The Highway Authorities maintain the routes and decide on their legal status.

 - The police take action against illegal use.

-- The Peak District Local Access Forum is a statutorily appointed body to advise on access and recreation matters.
+- The Peak District Local Access Forum represents recreational user groups and landowners.

-From time to time, we need volunteers to help maintain our green lanes.
+From time to time, we need volunteers to help with our green lanes.
 This work is carried out through Peak Park Conservation Volunteers.
-You can find out about forthcoming working parties in our vehicles newsletter.